 This image file size calculator will help you estimate the file size of an uncompressed raster image file, provided that you know the image's resolution and its bit depth.

 In this calculator, you'll learn what an image file is, what bit depth means, and the difference between a raster image and a vector image.
-We'll also show you how to calculate image file sizes yourself and how combining it with an audio file creates a video file.
+We'll also show you how to calculate image file sizes yourself.
 Keep on reading to learn more.

 What is an image file?

 Image files can come in many different file formats that we can group into two categories: raster and vector images.
 A raster image file contains an array of pixels of various colors arranged in a grid to form a picture.
 Pixels are tiny dots that are pretty much similar to the small X stitches in a cross-stitch pattern, as shown in the comparison picture below.

 Pictures with more pixels tend to show more details and more quality, especially when trying to zoom in on that image.
 A raster image with a high pixel count, or resolution, lets us zoom in on the picture up a significant amount before we start to see the individual pixels that comprise it.
 (You might wanna take a look at our ppi calculator.)

 On the other hand, vector images consist of attributes like curves, paths, shapes, line or stroke thicknesses, colors, etc., that are stored in formulas or equations.
 Unlike raster images that store data for each pixel in an image, vector images store data as a compilation of these equations representing each of the said attributes.
 You can think of it as a list of mathematical equations that we can graph on a cartesian plane.
 Displaying a vector image is like graphing these equations on a cartesian plane every time we open the image file.
 These "graphs" also refresh every time we scale or zoom a vector image, making us always see smooth lines and curves with consistent colors and details.